 Jordan Peterson

-Jordan Peterson (1962-) is a Canadian writer, professor, psychologist, and media figure who studies narrative, meaning, and belief.
-He is also known for his public lectures on psychology, religion, and self-improvement.
+Jordan Peterson (1962-) is a Canadian writer, professor, and psychologist.
+He studies narrative, meaning, and belief, and is known for books and public lectures on psychology and religion.

 'After Auschwitz,’ said Theodor Adorno, student of authoritarianism, ‘there should be no poetry.’
 He was wrong.
 But the poetry should be about Auschwitz.